-Explanation of measures The Directors are chosen based on impartial objective criteria and the proposal of candidates based on personal or professional qualities, regardless of their gender.
-Furthermore, the directors have been chosen based on criteria of opportunity in the case of the dominical directors and based on their curriculum vitae in the case of the independent directors.
+Explanation of measures

+Directors are selected based on impartial objective criteria and the candidates put forward are judged on their personal and professional merits, regardless of their sex.
+Specifically, the directors have been chosen based on criteria of opportunity in the case of the dominical directors and based on their curriculum vitae in the case of the independent directors.